 Export demand is another significant driver in hay markets.
-In 2022, West Coast exporters shipped over 4 million metric tons of alfalfa and other hay.
+In 2024, West Coast exporters shipped over 3 million metric tons of alfalfa and other hay.
 Exports represent 31% of the West Coast's total hay production and about 3.1% of the U.S. total.
+Demand for U.S. hay can be affected by a foreign country's economic, political, and other circumstances.